hyperjumptech/monika/docs/src/pages/guides/examples.md

 ## Minimal Configuration

-Creating a probe configuration is fairly simple.
-You only need a `probe` key type, a probe type such as an (http) `request` and the `url` to probe.
-The example below performs a GET probe request to github.com:
+At minimum, you only need to specify the `url` you want to monitor.
+For example to monitor `github.com`:

 ```yaml
 probes: